SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 </details>

-## Step 3: Create data definition for products
+## Step 3: Create a value help for products

 This data definition is needed to create a value help for products.